jasxflowers/ZHV-0519-Customs/README.md

 ## Licensing

-This documentation describes Open Hardware and is under the MIT License.
+This documentation describes Open Hardware made for [_Perfect Melon_](https://jasbrooks.net/perfect-melon)–with the support from the [UChicago Arts](https://arts.uchicago.edu)–and is under the MIT License.